Adinath Kothare: Directorial Debut and commercial success (2018–present)

 After a three-year gap, Kothare returned in 2018 with a supporting role in Take Care Good Night, a cybercrime thriller.
 Mihir Bhanage of The Times of India noted, "Kothare makes the most of his role but should’ve had more screen time."

 The year 2019 proved pivotal, he starred opposite Mrunmayee Deshpande in Madhuri Dixit's maiden production 15 August.
-The same year, he made his directorial debut with Paani, a survival drama co-produced by Priyanka Chopra Jonas’ Purple Pebble Pictures.
+The same year, he made his directorial debut with Paani, a survival drama co-produced by Priyanka Chopra’s Purple Pebble Pictures.
 The film, based on the true story of Hanumant Kendre, a man from drought-hit Nanded (played by Kothare himself), had been in development since 2014 and was filmed in 2016.
 Premiered at the New York Film Festival and screened at the National Film Archive of India, Paani was highly acclaimed but underperformed theatrically.
 Siddhant Adlakha of Firstpost called it, "a nuanced character piece" and wrote, "Kothare commands both sides of the camera.
 Behind it, he crafts a masterful portrait of rural Nagdarwadi and its villagers, ...in front of it, Kothare plays a paragon of decency around whom his story pivots."
 Nandini Ramnath for Scroll.in wrote, "Kothare is competent too as the home-grown hero who rouses the masses into performing a rare Marathwada miracle." while Kalpeshraj Kubal of The Times of India stated, "He is at his natural best here, portraying the struggle, determination and optimism through Hanumant's portrayal."
 The film and Kothare's work were honored with multiple awards, including the MaTa Sanman, Zee Chitra Gaurav Puraskar, and Filmfare Awards Marathi for Best Director.
 Paani also won the Best Film on Environment Conservation/Preservation at the 66th National Film Awards.

 In 2020, Kothare appeared in the romantic short film Shevanti, which explored the journey of a couple through the phases of love—before and after marriage, and how their relationship evolves over time.
 The film garnered critical appreciation and was officially selected for the Asian Film Festival, Mumbai International Film Festival, and Siliguri Short Film Festival.
 It also won the Best Short Film award at the Maac 24FPS International Animation Awards.
 Kothare joined the ensemble cast of 83 (2021), Kabir Khan’s biographical sports drama about India's historic cricket World Cup victory.
 He portrayed a stylish right-handed batsman and one of India's most successful players of the 1980s, Dilip Vengsarkar, who missed the latter half of the tournament due to an injury sustained during the 1983 Cricket World Cup.
 Despite critical acclaim, the film underperformed at the Indian box office.